MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 Hub site owners define the shared experiences for hub navigation and theme.
 Hub site members create content on the hub site as with any other SharePoint site.
 Owners and members of the sites associated with the parent hub create content on their individual sites.

-The SharePoint administrator must specify which users can connect other sites to the hub site.
+The SharePoint admin must specify which users can connect other sites to the hub site.
 This is done in the SharePoint admin center and cannot be changed by site owners.

 ![Screenshot of hub site registration dialog in the SharePoint admin center](media/permissions-register-hub-site.png)